Carnival in Germany, Switzerland and Austria: Rhineland

 In the Rhineland festivities developed especially strongly, since it was a way to express subversive anti-Prussian and anti-French thoughts in times of occupation, through parody and mockery.
 Modern carnival there began in 1823 with the founding of a Carnival Club in Cologne.
 Most cities and villages of the Rhineland have their own individual carnival traditions.
-Nationally famous are the carnival in Cologne (Köln), Düsseldorf and Mainz.
+Nationally famous are the carnival in Köln, Düsseldorf and Mainz.

 In the Rhineland, the culmination of the carnival around Rosenmontag is considered to be the "fifth season of the year".
 Clubs organize show events called Sitzung with club members or invited guests performing dance, comedy and songs in costumes.
 Around Mainz the most frequently performed piece of music during such a "Sitzung" is the "Narrhallamarsch".
 The committee that organizes the events in each town consists of a president and 10 junior members and is called the "Council of Eleven" or Elferrat.
 The number eleven, elf in German, is significant in Carneval celebrations because it is an acronym for the French Revolution values of egalité, liberté, fraternité.

 The carnival spirit is then temporarily suspended during Advent and Christmas, and picks up again in earnest in the New Year.
 The time of merrymaking in the streets is officially declared open at the Alter Markt during the Cologne Carnival on the Thursday before the beginning of Lent.
 The main event is the street carnival that takes place in the period between the Thursday before Ash Wednesday and Ash Wednesday.
 Carnival Thursday is called Altweiber (Old women day) in Düsseldorf or Wieverfastelovend (The women's day) in Cologne.
 This celebrates the beginning of the "female presence in carnival", which began in 1824, when washer-women celebrated a "workless day" on the Thursday before carnival.
 They founded a committee in 1824 to strengthen their presence in the still male-dominated carnival celebrations.
 In each city, a woman in black storms the city hall to get the "key" for the city-/townhalls from its mayor.
 In many places "fools" take over city halls or municipal government and "wild" women cut men's ties wherever they get hold of them.
 Also, as a tradition, women are allowed to kiss every man who passes their way.
 On the following days, there are parades in the street organized by the local carnival clubs.
 The highlight of the carnival period however is Rose Monday (Rosenmontag).
 Although Rose Monday is not an official holiday in the Rhineland, in practice most public life comes to a halt and almost all workplaces are closed.
 The biggest parades are on Rose Monday, the famous Rosenmontagsumzug (Rose Monday Parade), e.g. in Cologne, Düsseldorf, Mainz, and many other cities.
 During these events, hundreds of thousands of people celebrate in the streets, even if temperatures are low, most of them dressed up in costumes.
 Many regions have special carnival cries (Cologne, Bonn and Aachen: Alaaf!; Düsseldorf and Mainz: Helau!).
 The carnival in the Netherlands is partially derived from the Rhenish carnival.